obsidianmd/obsidian-help/en/Contributing to Obsidian/Style guide.md

 - Prefer "the Obsidian app" on mobile, and "the Obsidian application" on desktop.
 - Prefer "sync" or "syncing" over "synchronize" or "synchronizing".
 - Prefer "search term" over "search query".
+- Prefer "heading" over "header" when referring to a text that introduces a section.

 ### UI and interactions